Ruy Lopez: Marshall Attack: 7...0-0 8.c3 d5

-The Marshall Attack has been adopted by top players including Boris Spassky, John Nunn, and Michael Adams.
-In the Classical World Chess Championship 2004, challenger Peter Leko used the Marshall to win an important game against World Champion Vladimir Kramnik.
+One of Black's more aggressive alternatives, the Marshall Attack is a gambit as 8...d5 sacrifices a pawn.
+The gambit became famous when Frank James Marshall used it as a against José Raúl Capablanca in 1918; nevertheless, Capablanca found a way through the complications and won.
+The Marshall has been adopted by top players including Boris Spassky, John Nunn, and Michael Adams.
+In the Classical World Chess Championship 2004, challenger Peter Leko used it to win an important game against World Champion Vladimir Kramnik.
 Currently, Armenian grandmaster Levon Aronian is one of the main advocates for the Marshall Attack.